Dreamy Ventura Neighborhoods: Video, Maps, and In Depth Guide

 College Homes

-• Homes range from the high 300’s for a condo to 3 million for a fully remodeled custom home with a view from the hillside of the mountains, Channel islands and ocean.
+• Homes range from the 400’s for a condo to 3 million for a fully remodeled custom home with a view from the hillside of the mountains, Channel islands and ocean.

 • There are three distinct areas: 1) Homes on the hillside which tend to be larger and semi custom.
 2) 1970's- 1990's detached, two story homes located to the north of Ventura Community College and 3) On the south side of the college, there is a mix of townhomes, condos and 1950's-1960's ranch style homes.